 On a humid summer morning in Hyattsville, Maryland, Jerami Grant is back where it all began.

-Before capturing gold at the FIBA Americas in 2012, before providing a spark off the bench as a freshman for Syracuse on the way to the Final 4, and years before securing a three-year, $27 million contract with the Oklahoma City Thunder last June, a reward for the years of hard work and dedication that the former second-round pick put into his craft, DeMatha Catholic High School’s gymnasium was Grant’s proving ground.
+Before capturing gold at the FIBA Americas in 2012, before providing a spark off the bench as a freshman for Syracuse on the way to the Final 4, and years before securing a three-year, $27 million contract with the Oklahoma City Thunder last June, DeMatha Catholic High School’s gymnasium was Grant’s proving ground.

-Grant grew up in the shadows of DeMatha, the local prep basketball powerhouse located just 15 minutes south of the University of Maryland that has seen All-Stars from former Nugget Adrian Dantley to Victor Oladipo and the likes of Danny Ferry, Keith Bogans. and Markelle Fultz walk through its doors over the last 50-plus years.
-It’s a program that’s built on tradition, excellence, and hard work, qualities which Grant and his three brothers who all attended and played at DeMatha embody.
+Grant grew up in the shadows of DeMatha, the local prep basketball powerhouse located just 15 minutes south of the University of Maryland that has seen All-Stars from former Nugget Adrian Dantley to Victor Oladipo, Danny Ferry, Keith Bogans, and Markelle Fultz walk through its doors over the last 50-plus years.
+It’s a program that’s built on tradition, excellence, and hard work.
+All of those are qualities that Grant and his three brothers, who all attended and played at DeMatha, embody.